-This week I received Mary’s manuscript in the mail today and I’m so excited to take a look over it.
+This week I received a manuscript in the mail from one of our Writing Gym members, Mary, and I’m so excited to take a look over it.
 Let’s take a moment to congratulate Mary.

 For example, Mary is about to enter the Publishing Mastermind’s reading period.
-During the reading period, what I’m going to do is read her entire manuscript, not once, not twice, but many times.
-I’ll be reading her manuscript and of course, help Mary tell the very best story she can while maintaining her voice and integrity as an author.
-But I’ll also be looking at her manuscript from an industry perspective.
+During the reading period, I read her entire manuscript not once, not twice, but several times.
+In addition to reading her manuscript, I’ll help Mary tell the best story she can while maintaining her voice and integrity as an author.
+But, I’ll also be looking at her manuscript from an industry perspective.

-I’ll pick up the phone and I start calling agents who I know are interested in this kind of thing.
+When a manuscript is ready, I pick up the phone and start calling agents I know are interested in this kind of thing.

-Let’s use Mary’s work as an example, as I happen to know it’s a work of historical fiction set during World War 2.
-So I’m going to start calling agents who I know are interested in historical fiction and say “Hey, I’ve got this manuscript set in World War 2.
+Let’s use Mary’s work as an example, as I happen to know it’s historical fiction set during World War 2.
+I’m going to start calling agents I know are interested in historical fiction and say, “Hey, I’ve got this manuscript set in World War 2.
 Here are some things that Mary’s doing.
 What are your thoughts on that?
 What are you seeing in terms of what is being acquired right now, and how can we position this?”

-What normally happens out of those conversations is that those agents are then really interested in that novel once we’re finished revising it.
-So we kind of set up this system where Mary will get to the front of the line with her manuscript because of the conversations and the foundation that I’m laying for her.
+We set up a system where Mary will get to the front of the line with her manuscript, because of the conversations with agents and the foundation I’m lay for her.

-Then once I finish reading the manuscript, I’m going to work with Mary in the revision phase, and finally, we’ll go ahead and pitch it to the industry.
+Once I finish reading the manuscript, I begin working with Mary in the revision phase, and finally, we can pitch it to the industry.

 Mary has gotten the attention of an agent, and has gotten to the front of the line because of the conversations I’ve been having with industry professionals on her behalf.

-you’re tired of getting rejection letters from agents.
+Are you tired of getting rejection letters from agents?

-You’re not sure if it’s your query, your manuscript or synopsis, whatever.
+Are you unsure if it’s your query, your manuscript or synopsis holding you back?

 I’ve made some time in my schedule next week to chat with writers who are serious about getting traditionally published.
 Let’s chat.